December 31, 2011

 + Victory with other major cycling organizations on creating better national guidance on rumble strips and beating back attacks on dedicated federal funding for biking and walking.

-+ Publication of nine issues of the always inspiring Adventure Cyclist magazine and the new Map Chronicles catalog (coming to members' mailboxes soon).
++ Publication of the always inspiring Adventure Cyclist magazine and the new Map Chronicles catalog (coming to members' mailboxes soon).

 + Launch of two new websites to give you even better bike-travel resources: www.BikeOvernights.org (with absorbing stories and helpful information on one- to two-night bike trips) and www.BicycleTravelBloggers.org (an aggregation site featuring more than 100 bicycle-travel blogs, where you can browse to your heart's content and add your blog to the list).
 Our own bloggers also kept providing lots of great stories, photos, and videos at www.adventurecycling.org/resources/blog/.